Home > Policy Based Routing Sim

 Question

-Company Acan has two links which can take it to the Internet.
-The company policy demands that you use web traffic to be forwarded only to Frame Relay link if available and other traffic can go through any links.
+Company TUT has two links to the Internet.
+The company policy requires that web traffic must be forwarded only to Frame Relay link if available and other traffic can go through any links.
 No static or default routing is allowed.

 BGP_Policy_Based_Routing_Sim.jpg